thawkin3/tdd-for-ui-demo/README.md

 5. Render a first name input and label (passes)
 6. Write a test that looks for a last name input (fails)
 7. Render a last name input and label (passes)
+8. Refactor your code to render the form inputs in a column